 President Macri has attempted to boost the real estate market in Argentina by lifting various currency restrictions.
 However, the real estate market has not rebounded from the crippling effect of past currency controls.
 As a result, the real estate market in Argentina is uncertain.
 It is possible that with time the efforts of President Macri will be fruitful, but it is too soon to evaluate what the impact will be as the economy continues to change.
 Continued investment in real estate in Argentina is very risky and could never materialize in the way our business model plans.
 However, waiting to act on certain real estate endeavors will have negative consequences if the market sees an increase in competitiveness.
 The main competitive factors in the real estate development business include availability and location of land, price, funding, design, quality, reputation and partnerships with developers.
-Although there is little to no leverage used to acquire real estate in Argentina, thereby greatly lessening the impact of foreclosures in the market, the practice of cash acquisitions can be a barrier to entry in the real estate market.
-A number of residential and commercial developers and real estate services companies may desire to enter the market and compete with the Company in seeking land for acquisition, financial resources for development and prospective purchasers.
+Although there is little to no leverage used to acquire real estate in Argentina and content and partnerships with developers and real estate services companies may desire to enter the market and compete with the Company in seeking land for acquisition, financial resources for development and prospective purchasers.
 To the extent that one or more of the Company's competitors are able to acquire and develop desirable properties, as a result of greater financial resources or otherwise, the Company's business could be materially and adversely affected.
 If the Company is not able to acquire and develop sought-after property as promptly as its competitors, or should the level of competition increase, its financial position and results of operations could be adversely affected.